About this site

 ProCalc customers have 30 days from date of payment to request a refund.
 We will remove your access and refund the full amount of your payment.
 To request a refund, contact us here.

-ProTune customers can request a refund for ProTune if they have not yet submitted their questionnaire for processing.
+ProTune and ProTune Advanced customers can request a refund if they have not yet submitted their questionnaire for processing.
 Once we have received your questionnaire, we will begin configuring your setup in our system.
 A 50% refund may be granted after submitting your questionnaire if Bob has not yet completed your setup.
-To request a refund for ProTune, contact us here.
+To request a refund for ProTune or ProTune Advanced, contact us here.

 Any questions regarding our refund policy can be made by filling out our contact form here.